craigjperry2/mingo/README.md

 1. Connect to a remote json API and parse the results
 1. Traverse the filesystem and edit some files
 1. (Safely) Run an external command with user provided input

+### Development Log

+Notes of my experiences as I implement each part of the plan above.

+#### Milestone 1: Testing & Command Line Args

+The built in flag package can be made to comply with GNU-ish conventions but it's not the default.
+Probably the Go defaults reflect Plan9 OS's conventions?
+For example, i'd want single hyphen with single letter flags and double hyphen with word flags, e.g. "-h" and "--help" but flag wants to steer you to "-help".
+Indeed with my program, all 3 have become valid since i can't stop handling of the "-help" case.
+Making flag usage testable was ok-ish to do.

+* Feeling: stoked, i've been wanting to test-drive Go for ages and it's fun
+* Time spent (estimate): 2 hours

+####  Milestone 2: Serve an HTTP Endpoint

+You could do this *much* faster if you're willing to go with really basic behaviours but i wanted formatted logging, clean termination, parse-don't-validate style modelling of constraints like "valid network port" in the type system and of course i wanted to keep everything testable, which mostly means i wanted to use the dependency injection pattern everywhere.

+Mirroring my experience yesterday with the flag package, i found log to be a little bit under-powered but it didn't stop me doing what i wanted and ultimately that's what counts.
+I'm absolutely conscious that i could have had an easier ride with config, flags and logging by installing dependencies like viper, cobra & golog but i want to stick with zero external deps.

+Finding https://gist.github.com/creack/4c00ee404f2d7bd5983382cc93af5147 was a *major* help.
+I had a bunch of "basic" behaviours i wanted for my server and i'd have implemented them but this person did it nicer than i know my first attempt in Go would have been!
+They even added tracing which was a bonus that wasn't on my must-have's list.
+One thing they were missing was logging of HTTP Status code - this meant i had to ditch their defered goroutine approach because i need strict ordering (http handler *then* log result) but i have a sneaky suspicion there's a performance change by doing this.
+I don't know if it's positive or negative so i'll need to load test it later when i do my acceptance testing at the end.

+I'm starting to form an opinion of my productivity in Go, bearing in mind i've never written Go before, i'm a lot more productive right now than in vanilla Java (NB: excluding use of Spring).
+I'm more productive sooner than i expected, i attribute that to Go reliably doing what i expect. i haven't had an "Wow!
+I didn't expect that?!" moment to shake my confidence yet.

+That said, i'm a little bit unsure about some loose ends such as the HTTP Content-type header i'm not setting anywhere yet, i suspect it's probably serving a default text/html type for me.
+I haven't told the ServeMux router what HTTP methods to accept.

+* Feeling: reflective, Python is more expressive but so far i prefer Go over Java8
+* Time spent (estimate): 4 hours

 ---